sighingnow/jekyll-gitbook/_pages/CH.md

 - Refresh the **_Users_** page in the Control Hub, make sure that both users are in **Active** status.

-# Management Portal User Configuration
+# Contact Center User Configuration

 > The following video outlines how to create a Site, Team, and Multimedia Profile that will be assigned to the Contact Center users.
 We will also see how to navigate to the Webex Contact Center Configuration and how to associate customer-created Site, Team, and Multi-Media Profile with new users.